js-jslog/vim-pathogen/README.markdown

 `sh create_vimrc.sh` - creates a symbolic link to the .vimrc file inside this repository in the parent directory

+If any new submodules are pulled in with your next `git pull` then run the following to check them out:

+`git submodule update --init --recursive`

 ----------------

 # pathogen.vim